Topics Map > Services > Security

 - Email sent and received from the printer/MFD must be within the @ndsu.edu domain.

 - SSL certificates must be those approved for use by NDSU.
 Please visit with the IT Security Office on how to obtain an SSL certificate.

 - The systems must support 801.1x network authentication.

 - Printers/MFDs must support IPv6.

-- All services must be configurable and must allow complete disable (i.e., SMTP, NTP, FTP, HTTP, NFS, IPX, Appletalk, etc.)
+- All services must be configurable and must be allowed to be completely disabled (i.e., SMTP, NTP, FTP, HTTP, NFS, etc.)

 - Disable: the the Telnet daemon.
 If a remote shell is needed, it is recommended to use SSH or OpenSSH;

 - The SNMP community name string must be changed from the public default name string.
 Please click here to find more information on how to disable the SNMP community name string.

 - The printer/MFD will be scanned for the latest vulnerabilities at least quarterly using SANS Top 20 Critical Security Controls as a guide.
 If the scanning caused performance issues for the printer/MFD, it should be powered off until the vendor can fix or replace it.